 - For the days and weeks leading up to the operation, I tried to be as fit as I could, and have good nutrients in my body, in the belief that this would be beneficial to my recovery.
-I road 3 50km rides before today, and upped my 5BX routines (which I have been doing intermittently since 1978), especially to strengthen my stomach muscles.
+I road three 50km rides before the day, and upped my 5BX routines (which I have been doing intermittently since 1978), especially to strengthen my stomach muscles.
 [I have no idea whether this was a good idea…it seemed to make sense that it would be beneficial.]

 - For the month before the operation I strengthened my pelvic floor muscles, and attending a physiotherapist who specialised in this area to do these exercises as correctly as possible.

 Dec 4: pre-admission to St Vincent’s Private Hospital.

 - The hospital was very efficient.
 We were early, yet we still didn’t have to wait long.
 The staff were very friendly while still being extremely competent.